Skip to Content

 Top 7 Reasons An ATV or UTV Will Smell Like Burning Oil

-The most common cause of an ATV oil burning smell is a worn out piston ring or damaged cylinder wall.
+The most common cause of an ATV oil burning smell is a worn-out piston ring or damaged cylinder wall.
 This causes oil to enter the combustion chamber and burn along with the fuel air mixture giving you a distinct burnt oil smell.
 Perform a leak down test to see how well your engine is containing pressure, this will tell you if you have worn piston rings or a damaged cylinder wall.

-Most Common Reasons An ATV Burns Oil
+What Are The Most Common Reasons Why An ATV Burns Oil?

-ATV Is Brand New
+1. ATV Is Brand New

 If your ATV is brand new it may have starter oil still in the engine.
 This oil is put in the machine from the factory and helps keep the parts protected during shipping and storage.
 A burning smell is normal at first if your ATV is brand new.

-Wrong Type Of Oil
+2. Wrong Type Of Oil

 You want a good oil that will protect a wet clutch and prevent deposit formations.
 Just throwing any old oil in your engine will lead to problems eventually.
 Get the right type of oil and put the right amount in your engine.

-Wrong Amount Of Oil
+3. Wrong Amount Of Oil

-Having not enough oil could also cause an oil burning smell coming from the ATV.
+Having not enough oil could also cause an oil-burning smell coming from the ATV.
 This is because there’s not enough oil to keep the engine parts from creating heat through friction.
 This extra heat will burn the little oil you have left in the engine.
 Always check your oil levels and keep your oil level in between the marks found on the oil dipstick.

 To properly use an oil dipstick, you want to remove the dipstick completely and clean it off with a paper towel.
 Then reinsert the dipstick without screwing it down or tightening it.
 Pull the dipstick back out and make sure the dipstick is covered in oil up to the full marking on the dipstick, not past it.
 Add oil or drain oil from the oil drain plug if necessary.

-Oil Getting Into Muffler
+4. Oil Getting Into Muffler

 You may simply have oil in the muffler that is being burnt off by the heat from the exhaust.
 This can build up over time and will need to be purged from the muffler to get rid of it.
 If you notice dark oil leaking from the exhaust, this is worth checking out.